+We investigated the growth histories of droplets settling in quiescent air using superdroplet simulations.
+The goal was to determine how accurately these simulations represent the fluctuations of the growth histories.
+This is important because the observed formation time of drizzle-sized droplets is much shorter than the one predicted based on the mean collisional cross section.
+The works of \cite{Telford1955}, \cite{Kos05}, and \cite{Wilkinson16} have shown that this discrepancy can be explained by the presence of stochastic fluctuations in the time intervals between droplet collisions.
+By comparing with the lucky droplet model (LDM) quantitatively, we have shown that the superdroplet simulations capture the effect of fluctuations.

+A tool to quantify the significance of fluctuations on the growth history of droplets is the distribution of cumulative collision times.
+Our results show that the superdroplet algorithm reproduces the distribution of cumulative collision times that is theoretically expected based on the LDM.
+However, the approximation of representing the dependence of the mean collision rate on the droplet radius by a power law is not accurate and must be relaxed for a useful benchmark experiment.

+In summary, the superdroplet algorithm appears to take fluctuations fully into account, at least for the problem of coagulation due to gravitational settling in quiescent air.
+Computing the distribution of cumulative collision times in the context of turbulent coagulation would be rather expensive, because one would need to perform many hundreds of fully resolved 3-D simulations.
+Our study suggests that fluctuations are correctly described for collisions between droplets settling in quiescent fluid, but we do not know whether this conclusion carries over to the turbulent case.

-This work was supported through the FRINATEK grant 231444 under the Research Council of Norway, SeRC, the Swedish Research Council grants 2012-5797, 2013-03992, and 2017-03865, Formas grant 2014-585, by the University of Colorado through its support of the George Ellery Hale visiting faculty appointment, and by the grant ``Bottlenecks for particle growth in turbulent aerosols'' from the Knut and Alice Wallenberg Foundation, Dnr.\ KAW 2014.0048.
+\acknowledgments This work was supported through the FRINATEK grant 231444 under the Research Council of Norway, SeRC, the Swedish Research Council grants 2012-5797, 2013-03992, and 2017-03865, Formas grant 2014-585, by the University of Colorado through its support of the George Ellery Hale visiting faculty appointment, and by the grant ``Bottlenecks for particle growth in turbulent aerosols'' from the Knut and Alice Wallenberg Foundation, Dnr.\ KAW 2014.0048.